bjoerge/route-pattern/README.md

 # API

 ### `RoutePattern.fromString(routeString)`
-Returns a RoutePattern instance.
+Compiles a route string and returns a RoutePattern instance.

 ### `new RoutePattern(opts)`
 Constructor.
-Usually its better to use `RoutePattern.fromString(routeString)` instead of using this constructor directly.
+Usually its better to use `RoutePattern.fromString(routeString)` instead of using the constructor directly.

-Available options are:

-* `pathPattern`: a `RoutePattern.PathPattern`-instance
-* `queryStringPattern`: A `RoutePattern.QueryStringPattern`-instance,
-* `hashPattern`: A `RoutePattern.HashStringPattern`-instance,
-* `queryStringPattern`: A `RoutePattern.QueryStringPattern`-instance,
-* `routeString`: A reference to the original routestring (optional)

-All options are optional, but to make sense, at least one of `pathPattern`, `queryStringPattern`, `hashPattern` or `hashPattern` should be given.

 ### routePattern.match(locationString)
 Matches a location string against the pattern and returns captured values (i.e.